Investigational Inhaled L-Dopa for Treatment of OFF Periods in Parkinson’s Disease

 Parkinson’s is a progressive neurodegenerative disorder resulting from the gradual loss of certain neurons responsible for producing dopamine.
 It causes a range of symptoms including impaired movement, muscle stiffness and tremors.
 As PD progresses, people with Parkinson’s experience OFF periods, which are characterized by the re-emergence of PD symptoms.
 This re-emergence can occur even when an individual’s treatment regimen has been optimized.
 OFF periods can be very disruptive to the lives of people with Parkinson’s, their families and caregivers.
 OFF periods can increase in frequency and severity during the course of the disease.

 CVT-301 utilizes Acorda’s investigational ARCUS® platform for inhaled therapeutics.
 CVT-301 is designed to deliver a precise dose of a dry powder formulation of L-dopa to the lung.
-Oral medication can be associated with slow and variable onset of action, as the medicine is absorbed through the gastrointestinal (digestive) tract before reaching the brain.
+Oral medication can be associated with variable onset of action, as the medicine is absorbed through the gastrointestinal (digestive) tract before reaching the brain.
 Inhaled treatments enter the body through the lungs and then reach the brain, bypassing the digestive system.

 Early CVT-301 clinical studies were funded in part by grants from The Michael J. Fox Foundation for Parkinson’s Research.